Biography

 Prior to law school, Elizabeth worked as a research specialist at the Sue & Bill Gross Stem Cell Research Center at the University of California, Irvine researching and developing antibody and aptamer-based drugs for the treatment of cancer.

-Elizabeth holds a degree in engineering (with a concentration in biotech/biomed engineering) from Dartmouth College and a degree in physics from Colby College.
+Elizabeth holds a degree in engineering, with a focus on bioengineering, from Dartmouth College and a degree in physics from Colby College.

 Experience